PRECIOUS-Gold hits 17-month low as investors seek refuge in dollar

 The world’s top producer of platinum is South Africa, which saw its rand currency hit a two-year low due to contagion.

-“A weaker rand versus the dollar lifts revenues in domestic currency or, viewed from a different angle, lowers the rand-based costs when expressed in dollars.”

-Silver slipped 0.3 percent to $15.23 an ounce and palladium lost 1.7 percent to $894.25.
-(Additional reporting by Apeksha Nair in Bengaluru; Editing by Jan Harvey)
+Silver slipped 0.5 percent to $15.19 an ounce and palladium lost 0.7 percent to $903.69.
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by Jan Harvey and Emelia Sithole-Matarise)